jellyfishsh/bloom/Writeups/Hack The Box/Easy/TwoMillion - Work in Progress.md

 This looks fishy, so I am going to check this process under Burp Suite to see what I find.

 ## Burp Suite
-Running the dummy invite request again through Burp Suite's proxy shows that
+Running the dummy invite request again through Burp Suite's proxy shows that the invite page is checking our input.
+However, I also noticed that we have been given a cookie named PHPSESSID.

+Checking online for PHPSESSID exploits, most of the results